-The sangha is one of the three jewels in Buddhism, which are the Buddha, the historical figure, Siddhartha Gautama, who realised enlightenment, the Dharma, his teachings and the Sangha, the spiritual community of Buddhist practitioners.
-The three jewels are a very traditional formulation in different Buddhist schools across the globe.
-On the white ribbon I wore around my neck (my "kesa") you or the children might have noticed an embroidery which looked like the picture on the left.
-All order members in the Western Buddhist Order wear this kesa showing these symbols after they have been ordained, when teaching classes or leading meditation classes.
-The symbol shows the three jewels as follows: yellow jewel represents the Buddha, blue jewel represents the Dharma, red jewel represents the Sangha.
+Buddha, the historical figure, Siddhartha Gautama, who realised enlightenment in Northern India.
+Buddha means 'he who is fully awake'

+Dharma, his teachings and the way he introduced meditation practice life of a practising Buddhist.

+Sangha, the spiritual community of Buddhist practitioners who practice the dharma (the teachings of the Buddha) together.
+It's a little like the Christian equivalent of the congregation meditation.
+On this kesa the symbol (shown above) of the three jewels is embroidered.
+The symbol shows the three jewels as follows: the yellow jewel represents the Buddha, the blue jewel represents the Dharma, and the red jewel represents the Sangha.
 The jewels rest on a large red lotus (I've already said why lotuses are important!) the jewels are set against flames, which represent the flames of transformation.
-So when we each change, we can be seen like fire, as our

-'impurities' are burnt away or transformed in an alchemical way, leaving our precious qualities.
+So when we each change, we can be seen like fire, as our 'impurities' are burnt away or transformed in an alchemical way, leaving our precious qualities.
+Wearing our kesas reminds us of this process and the commitment we have made in becoming ordained.